cris96spa/python-repo-template/README.md

 ### Github Actions

-The template includes a Github Actions workflow that runs tests and linters on every push on the main branch.
+The template includes two Github Actions workflows.

+The first one runs tests and linters on every push on the main and dev branches.
 You can find the workflow file in `.github/workflows/main-list-test.yml`.

+The second one is triggered on every tag push and can also be triggered manually.
+It builds the distribution and uploads it to PyPI.
+You can find the workflow file in `.github/workflows/publish.yaml`.